-In this section of our Elementor vs. Gutenberg comparison, we will take a deeper look into the features and options they offer for building WordPress pages; stay tuned!
+In this section of our Gutenberg vs Elementor 2023 comparison, we will take a deeper look into the features and options they offer for building WordPress pages; stay tuned!

 ✅ Elementor Features and Options

-You can create outstanding page layouts with Elementor regardless of whether you are not a web designer and know nothing about HTML and CSS!
+You can create outstanding page layouts with Elementor regardless of whether you are not a web designer or know nothing about HTML and CSS!